 Since then, she has tested positive for antibodies, but the results of the virus test are still positive.
 Since her work requires a negative test, the woman has not been in the office since March 27.

-At night, her legs burn, as if they were burned by the sun.
-She gasps, planting flowers in the street.
-But the worst thing is stigmatization.
+At night, her legs burn as if they were burned by the sun.
+She gasps while planting flowers in the street.
+But the most painful thing is stigmatization.

-“No one wants to be near you,” she says sadly.
+“Nobody wants to be by your side,” she says sadly.